JEE Main B.Arch Qualifying Marks 2025 - Check Previous Year Cutoffs

 Concepts Covered - 2

-Stress and it's types
+Stress and its types

 • When a force is applied on a body, it is deformed to a small or large extent depending upon the nature of the material of the body and the magnitude of the deforming force.

-• The internal restoring force acting per unit area of cross-section of the deformed body is called stress and is denoted by σ.
+• The internal restoring force acting per unit area of the cross-section of the deformed body is called stress and is denoted by σ.

 • - The magnitude of stress, $\sigma=\frac{F}{A}$